diogonicoleti/elb-instance-manager/README.md

 - Add a check to verify if all prerequisites exists (Terraform, Docker and Python)
 - Add a interative command (or use the `setup` command) to ask for the required configuration and build the `config.json` file automatically
 - Use a better backend for Terraform, instead of a local backend
+- Remove the hardcoded user from the code, change it for an environment variable
 - And probably a lot more!

 Have fun! :beer: